As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 How to budget as a sole trader

-As a sole trader, you and your business are pretty much one and the same, which is like having a dual personality when it comes to budgeting.
+Like we said earlier, when it comes to your finances, you and your business are pretty much one and the same.
+Budget-wise, it’s like having a dual personality.
 Essentially, you’ve got two budgets to manage:

 A budget for yourself